-The first thing to do when receiving a notice of reassessment is to understand what it’s about.
-If need be, a taxpayer can call the Canada Revenue Agency to ask for an explanation.
+The first thing to do when receiving a notice of reassessment is to understand what it is about.
+If need be, you can call the Canada Revenue Agency to ask for an explanation.

-If the CRA is not statute-barred, the taxpayer is generally left with 2 choices.
-He can either agree with the reassessment or he can disagree.
-If the taxpayer disagrees, he must file a notice of objection stating your reasons.
+If the CRA is not statute-barred, you are generally left with two choices.
+You can either agree with the reassessment or disagree.
+If you disagree, you must file a notice of objection stating your reasons.
 It is a good idea to consult with a tax lawyer to see if you have legal grounds to support your position.
 Otherwise, you may just be delaying the inevitable.